Enhancing the significance of astrophysical events with multimessenger coincidences: Applying to the real-time follow-up of coincident high-energy neutrinos with the subthreshold GW triggers during O4a

 \section{Applying to the real-time follow-up of coincident high-energy neutrinos with the subthreshold GW triggers during O4a}

 Having established the formalism, we proceed with applying it to data.
-The IceCube Collaboration conducts real-time searches for coincident high-energy neutrinos with the GW triggers that are publicly shared in low-latency by the LIGO Scientific Collaboration, the Virgo Collaboration and the KAGRA Collaboration through the Gravitational-Wave Candidate Event Database (GraceDB)\footnote{\url{https://gracedb.ligo.org/}}.
-The searches use IceCube's data sample called Gamma-ray Follow-Up (GFU)~\cite{2016JInst..1111009I,Kintscher_2016,Blaufuss:20199c} that is based on muon and anti-muon tracks with which the direction of the original neutrino can be reconstructed within $\lesssim 1^\circ$.
-Starting from the fourth observing run of LIGO, Virgo and KAGRA detectors (O4)~\cite{2020LRR....23....3A}, one of these searches, the LLAMA pipeline~\cite{countryman2019lowlatency}, conducts the search $\pm 500$~s around the GW triggers including the subthreshold GW triggers as well which can have false-alarm-rates up to 2/day.
+The IceCube Collaboration conducts real-time searches for coincident high-energy neutrinos with the GW triggers that are publicly shared in low-latency by the LIGO Scientific Collaboration, the Virgo Collaboration, and the KAGRA Collaboration through the Gravitational-Wave Candidate Event Database (GraceDB)\footnote{\url{https://gracedb.ligo.org/}}.
+The searches use IceCube's data sample called Gamma-ray Follow-Up (GFU)~\cite{2016JInst..1111009I,Kintscher_2016,Blaufuss:20199c} that is based on muon and antimuon tracks with which the direction of the original neutrino can be reconstructed within $\lesssim 1^\circ$.
+Starting from the fourth observing run of LIGO, Virgo, and KAGRA detectors (O4)~\cite{2020LRR....23....3A}, one of these searches, the LLAMA pipeline~\cite{countryman2019lowlatency}, conducts the search $\pm 500$~s around the GW triggers~\citep{2011APh....35....1B} including the subthreshold GW triggers as well which can have false-alarm rates up to 2/day.
 Their results are publicly available at \url{https://roc.icecube.wisc.edu/public/LvkNuTrackSearch/}.
 The searches output a frequentist $p$-value for the high-energy neutrino coincidence for each public GW trigger.
-The localization and detection time information for the coincident neutrinos, which produces a coincidence with a $p$-value of 0.1 or less are shared publicly.
+The localization and detection time information for the coincident neutrinos, which produce a coincidence with a $p$-value of 0.1 or less, is shared publicly.
 On the other hand, the energy proxies for them are not shared publicly by the IceCube Collaboration.
-Due to lack of the availability of this one property, in order to proceed we arbitrarily assign a range of possible energies within the sensitive energy band of IceCube (\{1, 10, 30, 100\}~TeV) to the released candidate coincident neutrinos and find corresponding new $p_{\rm astro}$ values for them.
+Due to the lack of the public availability of this one property, in order to proceed with the mathematical expression that we derived in the previous section we arbitrarily assign a range of possible energies within the sensitive energy band of IceCube (\{1, 10, 30, 100\}~TeV) to the released candidate coincident neutrinos and find corresponding new $p_{\rm astro}$ values for them.
 We limit ourselves to the coincidences that happened in the first half of O4 (O4a) as the second half is still ongoing.
-In O4a there were a total of 1703 GW triggers that were analyzed for high-energy neutrino coincidences.
+In O4a, there were a total of 1030 GW triggers that were analyzed for high-energy neutrino coincidences.
 Due to the undisclosed energies of neutrinos and in order to focus on the neutrino coincidences that may have actually produced a substantial increase in $p_{\rm astro}$, we restrict ourselves to coincidences that have a coincidence $p$-value of at most 0.01.
 We further concentrate on the subthreshold GW triggers to have meaningful and interesting improvements.
 These selections leave 11 GW event candidates that have a promising high-energy neutrino coincidence.
 Their neutrino coincidences do not involve overlapping two or more neutrinos.
-Hence we do not calculate the multi-neutrino term in the calculation.
+Hence, we do not calculate the multineutrino term in the example calculation, albeit it is possible and mathematically defined if the need arises from the data.